thatboringcoder/SQUADBYTE-S-FED-25/README.md

 * **Elevated Moms &amp; Maternity** – The maternity category has been moved higher on the page and presented with a compelling banner and call‑to‑action.
 The new design brings expectant mothers’ products into view faster while maintaining a clean aesthetic.

-* **Featured Parenting Blogs** – To better integrate the FirstCry Parenting platform, the prototype now showcases a **Featured Blogs** section with curated articles.
-Each card links to informative articles on topics such as raising Generation Beta kids, healthy snack ideas and baby name inspiration.
-This replacement of the earlier vlog section makes the page lighter and more relevant to readers.
+* **Featured Parenting Blogs** – The homepage now includes a compact blogs preview with friendly icons instead of large thumbnails.
+Each preview card links to a dedicated `blogs.html` page where the full article card with images and summaries is displayed.
+This change reduces visual clutter on the landing page while still encouraging exploration of parenting resources.

 * **Prime Delivery Call‑out** – A promotional block highlights **Prime Delivery**, an upgraded shipping option that offers faster and more reliable delivery on select items.
 Clear messaging helps customers understand the benefit and increases conversion.